swiyu-admin-ch/swiyu-verifier/documentation/verification_process.md

 ### 2. Get Verification by ID

+Actor:
+- Business Verifier: The entity requesting the verification (e.g., a company or service).

+Process:
-Returns the current status and provided data of a verification request to the business verifier.
+- Returns the current status and provided data of a verification request to the business verifier.

 **Request:**
 ```bash